LZH0822/dsglzh/README.md

    ```
 3. Test Ansible connection manually:
    ```
-   docker exec -it docker-ansible-dashboard_ansible_1 ansible all -m ping
+   docker exec -it docker-ansible-dashboard_ansible_1 ansible all -m ping a
    ```

 ## License